HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Reference Paths

 Elements can offer a choice of reference types.
 In the FHIR specification, these choices are presented in the style Reference(Procedure \| Observation).
-To address a specific resource or profile among the choices, append the target data type (represented by a name, id, or url) enclosed in square brackets to the path.
+To address a specific resource or profile among the choices, append the target Resource or Profile (represented by a name, id, or url) enclosed in square brackets to the path.

 > **Note:** It is not permissible to cross reference boundaries in paths.
 This means that when a path gets to a Reference, that path cannot be extended further.
 For example, if Procedure has a subject element that has data type Reference(Patient), and Patient has a gender, then `subject` is a valid path, but `subject.gender` is not, because it crosses into the Patient resource.